tanducmai/myportfolio/content/posts/database-conceptual-design.md

 2. **One-to-Many** (`1:*`) and Many-to-One (`*:1`)

 - Many elements of one object are related to at most one of the other object.
+- When we see this relationship, we need to put the PK of the one-side table to the many-side table as a FK.

 ![One-to-Many
 Multiplicity](/images/database-conceptual-design/one-to-many-1.png)